SirGoodenough/HA_Blueprints/Automations/Octoprint_Additional_Buttons_Helper.md

 * The [OctoPrint-MQTT](https://plugins.octoprint.org/plugins/mqtt/) plug-in installed.
 * The [OctoPrint-HomeAssistant](https://github.com/cmroche/OctoPrint-HomeAssistant) plugin installed.
 * You will also need to be connected to an MQTT Broker that your Home Assistant instance is also connected to.
 Set-up for all that is covered within those packages.
-* Mains power to the printer, Pi, and associated equipment connectd thru one or more Home Assistant controllable smart switches.
+* Mains power to the printer, Pi, and associated equipment connected thru one or more Home Assistant controllable smart switches.

 ## 🗂 Input fields

    base_topic/name: MQTT Topic for the printer
         This needs to be the base topic that you added into the Octoprint MQTT Plug-in.